-- TAV 1113 Early Childhood Education for the Teacher Assistant.
+- TAT 1114-Early Childhood Education for the Teacher Assistant.
 This course is designed as an introduction to early childhood education and the role and responsibility of the assistant teacher.
-Ninety hours of instruction.
-Three semester hours. - TAV 1213 Assisting with the Special Child.
+(4,2,2) - TAT 1213-Assisting with the Special Child.
 This course reviews the characteristics of the normal, exceptional, abused, and/or neglected child.
-Ninety hours of instruction.
-Three semester hours. - TAV 1313 Receptive and Expressive Language Art Skills for the Teacher Assistant.
+(3,3,0) - TAT 1313-Receptive and Expressive Language Art Skills for the Teacher Assistant.
 This course is designed for personal skills development in the areas of oral reading, reading comprehension, effective listening, nonverbal communication, oral and written language, and oral presentations by the teacher assistant.
-Ninety hours of instruction.
-Three semester hours. - TAV 1413 Health, Nutrition, and Safety for Elementary Children.
+(3,3,0) - TAT 1413-Health, Nutrition, and Safety for Elementary Children.
 This course is designed as an introduction to the current concepts in the fields of health, safety, and nutrition and their relationship to early childhood education.
 It is intended to help adults assist children to develop good habits and attitudes and to assume lifelong responsibility for their own well being.
-Ninety hours of instruction.
-Three semester hours. - TAV 1513 Directing Activities for the Elementary Child.
+(3,2,2) - TAT 1513-Directing Activities for the Elementary Child.
 This course is designed to familiarize the students with an understanding of the physical, artistic, and musical development of the elementary child and the appropriate applications of methods and materials used for activities by the teacher assistant in the elementary classroom.
-Ninety hours of instruction.
-Three semester hours. - TAV 1612 Methods and Materials in Handwriting for the Teacher Assistant.
+(3,2,2) - TAT 1613-Methods and Materials in Handwriting for the Teacher Assistant.
 This course is designed to familiarize the students with the methods and materials used in handwriting instruction and the appropriate applications by the teacher assistant in the elementary classroom.
-Sixty hours instruction.
-Two semester hours. - TAV 1624 Methods and Materials in Reading for the Teacher Assistant.
+(3,2,2) - TAT 1624-Methods and Materials in Reading for the Teacher Assistant.
 This course is designed to introduce the student to the methods and materials used in reading instruction and the appropriate applications by the teacher assistant in the elementary classroom.
-One hundred-twenty hours instruction.
-Four semester hours. - TAV 1633 Methods and Materials in Mathematics for the Teacher Assistant.
+(4,2,3) - TAT 1634-Methods and Materials in Mathematics for the Teacher Assistant.
 This course is designed to familiarize the student with the methods and materials used in mathematics instruction and appropriate applications by the teacher assistant in the elementary classroom.
+(3,2,3)

-Ninety hours instruction.
-Three semester hours. - TAV 1713 Effective Use of Media and Resources for the Teacher Assistant.
+- TAT 1713-Effective Use of Media and Resources for the Teacher Assistant.
 This course is designed to teach the student to create and use resource materials effectively.
 Emphasis will also be placed on proper use of audiovisual and office equipment for development and use of instructional materials by the teacher assistant.
-Ninety hours of instruction.
-Three semester hours.

-- TAV 1813 Educational Planning for the Teacher Assistant.
+(3,2,2) - TAT 1813-Educational Planning for the Teacher Assistant.
 This course will introduce the student to the scope and sequence of elementary curricula.
 Emphasis will also be placed on the interpretation and implementation of lesson plans and the use of various instructional techniques by the teacher assistant.
-Ninety hours of instruction.
-Three semester hours. - TAV 1913 Practicum I for the Teacher Assistant.
+(3,2,2) - TAT 1913-Practicum I for the Teacher Assistant.
 The teacher assistant will spend scheduled time in elementary classrooms for supervised learning experiences.
 The teacher assistant will observe and record the daily aspects of elementary instructional program within the classroom.
-Ninety hours of instruction.
-Three semester hours. - TAV 1923 Practicum II for the Teacher Assistant.
+(3, 135 clock hours) - TAT 1924-Practicum II for the Teacher Assistant.
 The teacher assistant will spend scheduled time in the elementary classrooms for supervised learning experiences.
 The teacher assistant will observe and record the daily aspects of the elementary instructional program within the classroom.
-Ninety hours instruction.
-Three semester hours.
+(4, 180 clock hours)